How to Carry out BVN Screening Operations In Compliance Planet Anti Money Laundering/Core Banking Finance Software

 How To Add New CCI

-This refers to matching a CCi to a transaction on the compliance planet software.
-This CCi will form part of the details that will be rendered for that particular transaction when the compliance planet processes an ADRAPS FTR report including the transaction.
+This refers to matching a CCi to a transaction on the Compliance Planet software.
+This CCi will form part of the details that will be rendered for that particular transaction when the compliance planet processes an ADRAPS FTR report, including the transaction.

 (fig. 18.5a)